microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/GroupAndSubgroup-spec.md

 ```

 # Additional Notes
-* The new AddGroup is very similar in name to the SetGroup method that already exists in the AppNotificationBuilder runtimeclass.
+* The new AddGroup method is very similar in name to the SetGroup method that already exists in the AppNotificationBuilder runtimeclass.
 It's unfortunate as this may be a source of confusion for developers.
+* Contrary to most other runtime classes part of the Builder API, the Subgroup runtime class doesn't expose its properties.
+This is in-line with the AppNotificationBuilder class which also does not expose properties and in part because there currently isn't away to expose the Text strings along with their TextProperties that would make sense.
+If we created a struct to hold the text and their properties, we could easily expose them in the Subgroup class as well as in the AppNotificationBuilder class.